Project Management, Programme Management

 In a nutshell, on average people don’t plan well, and do change their minds.
 For a simple decorating job the extra cost probably doesn’t much matter.
 Compared to the hassle of disruption, the extra week or more of tiptoeing round obstacles, and not using one of the rooms might be bearable.
 But suppose we applied this approach to the real world of work, what would the repercussions be?

-There would be disruption of customers, suppliers, staff, and the costs associated with it: lost profit, lost sales, possibly lost customers, and, if the work is sensitive and in the public arena, a lot of unwanted attention in the media with the extra cost of PR to set out the position, to try to still the storm clouds.
+There would be disruption of customers, suppliers, staff, and there would be extra costs: lost profit, lost sales, possibly lost customers, and, if the work is sensitive and in the public arena, a lot of unwanted attention in the media with the extra cost of PR to set out the position, and to try to still the storm clouds.
 I can recall a job almost 30 years ago where the cost of delay was estimated at £2 million per week.
 Happily, that one came in on time and on budget.
-Why?
+There were reasons for this success:

 - We had a clear goal, clear direction, stakeholder buy-in and management support